Skip to main content

 What Copilot Knows About Your Workspace

-• Available Node Types: How to build Dimension versus Fact versus View versus Persistent Stage.
+• Available Node Types: How to build Dimension, Fact, View, and Persistent Stage

-• The actual data in your tables.
-Copilot only sees metadata like Node names, columns, and schemas.
+• Copilot doesn't see the actual data in your tables.
+It only sees metadata like Node names, columns, and schemas

 • Ask questions about existing Nodes: "What columns are in sales_fact?"